-UPACS is a web-enabled system designed to perform user identification, authentication and authorization for FHWA information systems.
-UPACS provides access control for FHWA applications through system-generated user IDs and user-supplied passwords, Personal Identity Verification (PIV) cards with Personal Identification Numbers (PINs) for DOT employees & contractors, and Login.gov via Okta for external users Level 2 authentication.
+UPACS is a Web-enabled system designed to perform user identification, authentication and authorization for FHWA information systems.
+It functions as a reduced sign on application.
+The UPACS provides access control for FHWA applications through system-generated user IDs and user-supplied passwords, PIV cards for DOT employees & contractors, Operational Research Consultants Inc. (ORC) credentials for external users requiring level 2 authentication, and PINs for specific transactions in combination with individual access profiles created for users by system owners.
 To do this, UPACS maintains a record of permissions, contact information, and other related data on each user that FHWA has determined requires access to one or more FHWA systems.

-Users of UPACS include FHWA employees, select State government employees, and other FHWA partners.
 UPACS maintains access profiles for each user to correctly apply application access rights.
 When a user attempts to access an FHWA information system, UPACS interfaces with the system in question, exchanging data that the system needs to permit or refuse access.
+Users include FHWA employees, selected State government employees, and other FHWA partners.
 Upon logging in, users are presented with a menu of FHWA information systems they have access to.

-UPACS provides some of its functionality through web services, for applications that prefer to use their own Uniform Resource Locators (URLs) as entry points for their users.
+UPACS provides some of its functionality through web services, for applications that prefer to use their own URLs as entry points for their users.
 The application becomes responsible to provide the front-end interface for login and password management while using UPACS web services behind the scenes to perform the real work of authenticating users.
 When web services are used, the user is not presented with a UPACS menu.